10 Secrets To Being a Good Sponsor

 If you can spare an hour, go through the PMI Kickoff course.
 It’s easy to follow, and it will give you the basics of what project management is all about.
 And it’s free.

-Believe me, they’re doing the best they can and if they are following a structured set of guidelines then they are probably going to get you a great result.
+Believe me, project stakeholders are doing the best they can and if they are following a structured set of guidelines then they are probably going to get you a great result.

 But not if you hamper them by demanding they do things differently.
 By all means challenge the ‘how’ behind the way the work is being managed, but be prepared to listen the results.
 I mentor project managers who have told they have to be